KerryAlsace/meetups-wwcnyc/README.md

 # Meetups

-This Ruby Gem provides a CLI to view the list of upcoming Meetup events for the New York City chapter of WomenWhoCode.
-More information about WomenWhoCode can be found at https://www.womenwhocode.com/ and information about the NYC chapter can be found at https://www.womenwhocode.com/nyc
+This Ruby Gem provides a CLI to view the list of upcoming [Meetup events](https://www.meetup.com/WomenWhoCodeNYC/) for the [New York City chapter](https://www.womenwhocode.com/nyc) of [WomenWhoCode](https://www.womenwhocode.com/).

 ## Installation